jayastronomic/mastermind-api/README.md

 ## 🏗️ Architecture & Thought Process

+### Security Architecture

+This backend is designed to be deployed behind an **API Gateway proxy** that enforces security policies and provides an additional layer of protection.
+The API Gateway acts as a security boundary that:

+- **Rate Limiting**: Enforces request rate limits to prevent abuse
+- **Authentication**: Validates JWT tokens before requests reach the Rails application
+- **Authorization**: Checks user permissions and access controls
+- **Request/Response Filtering**: Sanitizes and validates incoming requests
+- **SSL/TLS Termination**: Handles HTTPS encryption and certificate management
+- **Request Logging**: Provides comprehensive audit trails for security monitoring

+The Rails application focuses on business logic while the API Gateway handles security concerns, following the principle of separation of concerns.

 ### Design Decisions

 1. **Rails API Mode**: Chose Rails API mode for a lightweight, focused backend that serves JSON responses